 Explore the possibility that life exists elsewhere in the Universe.
 Study what astrobiologists mean by "life" and the nature and origin of life on Earth.
 Investigate the properties of worlds where life could thrive, how the properties of stars affect the habitability of planets, and the challenges associated with interstellar travel.
 Discuss the probability of communication with extraterrestrial intelligent life forms, and discuss the social and philosophical consequences of finding life, intelligent or simple, elsewhere in the Universe.
 Prerequisite: Eligibility for ENG 101/ENG 101A and eligibility for any general education math.
 Note: This course does not satisfy curricular requirements for a laboratory science course.

 Term: Summer 2022

 End Date: 08/09/2022

 General Education Requirement: Science

-Section Info: Note: Attendance in online class sessions TTH from 2-3:15 p.m. is mandatory for this section.
-This section is participating in the Direct Digital Access program.
-A course materials fee of $52.95 will be charged to your student account when you register.
+Section Info: Note: This section is participating in the Direct Digital Access program.
+A course materials fee of $29.25 plus tax will be charged to your student account when you register.
 Your course materials will be accessible in Canvas on or before the first day of class.
 For more information, visit http://bit.ly/AACC-DDA.